ns1/ns1-python/README.rst

 installed (`pip install mock`).

 Tests should, of course, run and pass under 2.7 and 3.3.
-We use tox to automate test runs, see `tox.ini` for config.
+We use tox to automate test runs and virtualenv setup, see `tox.ini` for config.

 Contributions
 =============